r0man/geonames-clj/README.markdown

 # Clojure API for GeoNames.

-This is a Clojure API for some [Geonames](http://www.geonames.org) services.
+This is a Clojure API for some [GeoNames](http://www.geonames.org) services.
+Currently there is only a country and region parser implemented.

+## Installation

+The JAR is available on [Clojars](http://clojars.org/geonames), or use [Leiningen](http://github.com/technomancy/leiningen) to build your own ...

 ### Country Parser